pragma-/pbot/doc/Commands.md

 For more information, see the [Code Factoid documentation.](Factoids.md#code)

-#### Modules
+#### Applets
-Modules are simple stand-alone external command-line scripts and programs.
-Just about any application that can be run in your command-line shell can be loaded as a PBot module.
+Applets are simple stand-alone external command-line scripts and programs.
+Just about any application that can be run in your command-line shell can be loaded as a PBot applet.

-* only bot owner can install new command-line modules
+* only bot owner can install new command-line applets
-* Modules do not have access to PBot internal API functions and data structures
+* Applets do not have access to PBot internal API functions and data structures

-For more information, see the [Modules documentation.](Modules.md)
+For more information, see the [Applets documentation.](Applets.md)

-##### Listing all loaded modules
+##### Listing all loaded applets
-To list all of the currently loaded modules, use the `list modules` command.
+To list all of the currently loaded applets, use the `list applets` command.

-    <pragma-> list modules
+    <pragma-> list applets
-       <PBot> Loaded modules: ago bashfaq bashpf c11std c2english c99std cdecl cfact cfaq ... etc.
+       <PBot> Loaded applets: ago bashfaq bashpf c11std c2english c99std cdecl cfact cfaq ... etc.

 ## Commands documented here
 These are the commands documented in this file.
 For commands documented in